Puzzle Piece 7: Victory

 Key Bible Reference: Matthew 24:3-44; Revelation 1-22

 The prophecy in the book of Revelation warns us to turn to Jesus or suffer eternally.
-In the last days, those who are not committed to following Jesus, the Christ, will be deceived into following the anti-Christ who speaks against God.
-He will kill all who do not worship His image, but God will protect the faithful just as He did Daniel and his friends.
-There will be a new Heaven, a new earth and a New Jerusalem with Tree of Life in the middle of the garden.
-This Kingdom will never end and Christians will live in eternal victory with God and Jesus forever and ever.
+In the last days, those who are not committed to following Jesus, the Christ, will be deceived into following the antichrist who speaks against God.
+All who do not worship the image of the beast and take its mark will be killed, but God will protect the faithful just as He did Daniel and his friends.
+Those who follow the antichrist will suffer terribly and eternally, but Christians will live in eternal victory with God and Jesus forever and ever.
+There will be a new Heaven, a new earth and a New Jerusalem with Tree of Life in the middle of the garden and Jesus as the temple.

 Connecting the Old & New Testament